Getting started

 Short answer

-Makefiles, package scripts, shell scripts, Docker Compose files, Devbox projects, Nix flakes, and CI workflow files are useful command or environment surfaces. ota is the repo readiness contract around those surfaces.
+Makefiles, package scripts, shell scripts, Docker Compose files, Devbox projects, Nix flakes, and CI workflow files are useful operational surfaces. ota is the repo readiness contract around those surfaces.

 What each layer answers